 - The budget should include details regarding how the money requested is to be spent, the total cost of the project, and other sources of potential funding already applied for.

-- Click here to view the rubric used to assess Kushlan & Nisbet awards
+- Click here to view the rubric used to assess Kushlan, Nisbet & Waterbird Society awards.

 - Verification of appropriate permits from relevant government agencies to carry out the work must be provided in advance of any award.

 - Proposals should be submitted electronically in Word or RTF formats.
 All correspondence about the application, its receipt and funding decisions will be communicated by e-mail to the applicants.

 - All applicants will be notified as soon as a decision regarding each year’s awards has been made.